Tori Dilfer: College

-Dilfer played college volleyball for a total of five years, as she opted to use the extra year of eligibility granted by the NCAA due to the COVID-19 pandemic.
+Stringer played college volleyball for a total of five years, as she opted to use the extra year of eligibility granted by the NCAA due to the COVID-19 pandemic.

 She first attended Texas Christian University and played two seasons there.
 She was named to the All-Big 12 second team after racking up 1,134 assists during her sophomore year in 2018.

-Dilfer transferred to Louisville in 2019 and would play there for the remaining 3 years of eligibility.
+Stringer transferred to Louisville in 2019 and would play there for the remaining 3 years of eligibility.
 In her first season with the Cardinals, she led them to the program's first ever NCAA Elite Eight appearance during the 2019 NCAA Tournament.
 In 2020, she was named the Atlantic Coast Conference Setter of the Year and an AVCA Third Team All-American.
 In her final season in 2021, she was named as Louisville's first ever First Team All-American and helped the Cardinals finish as the national semifinalists in the 2021 NCAA tournament, only recording one loss on the season.
 It was Louisville's first appearance in a Final Four in school history.
 She was a Honda Sports Award finalist in 2021.
 In 2021, she was invited to train with the U.S. Collegiate National team.
 She concluded her Louisville career with 2,675 assists and 501 digs.

 She graduated with a marketing degree while having minors in management and sports administration.